Updated February 7, 2020 for clarity

 - Customers and developers will be able to access our products with a subscription agreement with Cloudera.
-We will have free (unsupported) subscription agreements for developers and for trials, and we will have paid subscriptions for commercial customers.
+We will have partner development subscription agreements for developers through our Cloudera Connect Partner Program, and free (unsupported) short-term trial subscriptions through Cloudera.com.
 The subscription agreement will cover the terms of support and maintenance, as well as access to the latest updates and security patches.
 In this way, we will align Cloudera’s open source strategy as closely as possible with the market leading open source strategy developed by Red Hat and accepted globally by thousands of businesses .

 - We plan to enact the license changes for all new releases moving forward including HDP, CDH and the upcoming Cloudera Data Platform (“CDP”).
 In this way, we can treat customers equally regardless of which platform version they plan to use.
 We plan to make the software distribution changes across all releases and versions.

 Starting in September 2019, we’ll roll out our updated subscription agreement and software distribution model.
 Between September 2019 and January 2020, we’ll establish the new open source projects for formerly closed source components and begin licensing them under the AGPL.